Foods That Fight Depression: Add These 12 Things To Your Diet

 By adding these nutrients to their diet, those experiencing major depression, anxiety disorders, or other types of mental illness might see some improvement.
 You might be wondering, though, which foods should be eaten to include these 12 nutrients.

-A varied diet consisting of fruits and vegetables, lean protein, and other healthy foods can help you to get the nutrients required.
+A varied diet rich in fruits and vegetables, lean protein, and other healthy foods can help you to get the nutrients required.

 The results of a study published in The American Journal of Clinical Nutrition showed that a diet high in fruits, vegetables, whole grains, and fish could decrease the risk of depression.